Emma Zunz: Plot

-Emma Zunz, a worker at a textile mill, returns home and finds a letter indicating that her father has died in hospital after an accidental Veronal overdose.
+Emma Zunz, a worker at a textile mill, returns home and finds a letter indicating that her father has died in hospital after a Veronal overdose.
 Emma, overwhelmed by grief, believes that her father has in fact committed suicide.
-She recalls how her father told her that the textile mill owner Aaron Loewenthal was guilty of an embezzlement charge which led to his arrest, and she plots revenge.
+She recalls how her father told her that the textile mill owner Aaron Loewenthal was guilty of an embezzlement charge which led to her father's unjust arrest, and she plots revenge.

 On the following weekend, Emma calls Loewenthal, claiming she has information about an impending strike and agrees to meet him that night.
 In the afternoon she seduces a Scandinavian man at a bar who pays her for a sexual encounter.
 The encounter disgusts Emma but she continues with her plan.

 She meets Loewenthal at the factory and pretends to report on workers involved in the strike.
 He leaves his office to get a glass of water, at which point Emma takes a revolver from his desk and murders him.
 She then calls the police, claiming that Aaron Loewenthal was abusing her and that she killed him in retaliation.
 The remains of Emma’s disgust from the earlier encounter allow her to speak convincingly.

 The story ends with the narrator noting that Emma’s emotions were true, only the exact circumstances, time and names were false.